nuejs/nue/packages/nuejs.org/docs/tags.md

 [.options]
   #### [video] options

-  `autoplay` starts the video when the page is loaded. must be used together with
+  `autoplay` starts the video when the page is loaded.
+It must be used together with

   `muted` or the autoplay does not work on all browsers.

-  `controls` displays the browser's built-in video controls
+  `controls` displays the browser's built-in video controls.

-  `loop` seeks back to the start after reaching the end of the video
+  `loop` seeks back to the start after reaching the end of the video.

-  `muted` plays the video without sound
+  `muted` plays the video without sound.

-  `poster` a URL for an image to be shown before the playback starts
+  `poster` a URL for an image to be shown before the playback starts.

-  `preload` a [hint to the browser][preload] on what to load prior playback
+  `preload` a [hint to the browser][preload] on what to load prior playback.

-  `sources` a list of video files. the browser plays the first one it understands
+  `sources` a list of video files. the browser plays the first one it understands.

-  `src` a URL to the video file
+  `src` a URL to the video file.

-  `width` the video width
+  `width` the video width.

   [preload]: //developer.mozilla.org/en-US/docs/Web/HTML/Element/video#preload

 ### Grid
-Renders a grid of items separated by a triple-dash
+Renders a grid of items separated by a triple-dash.

 ``` md
 [grid]